 She is author of Managing Motherhood.
 A new wellness perspective, published by Springer, and

 Radical Leisure.
 How Mothers Gain Well-Being and Control through Participation in Exercise Classes.

-Dr Currie lectures in Personal Development, Health and Physical Education for the primary curriculum and is Subject Coordinator for PDHPE.
+A/Prof Currie is Subject Coordinator for Personal Development, Health and Physical Education for the primary curriculum.
 Janet has qualifications in Education and Health Promotion in addition to holding professional certifications in adult learning, fitness, personal training and aerobic instruction.

 Currie, J 2018, Managing Motherhood A New Wellness Perspective, Springer, Singapore.

 This book asserts that women attain higher levels of health in the mothering role when they achieve increased control over their own health, lifestyle and environment.
 Reflecting the philosophy of health promotion, it explores the meaning of the positive coping experience for new mothers, identifying the essential features of resilience in a new coping model based on ground-breaking analytical techniques.
 Further, the book discusses preventative strategies for building resilience and quality of life during the period of new motherhood, opening new horizons and dialogues related to what 'coping' can actually mean when underpinned by a well-being paradigm.

 Currie, JL 2018, Radical Leisure: How Mothers Gain Well-Being and Control through Participation in Exercise Classes, Common Ground Research Networks, Champaign, Illinois, USA.View/Download from: UTS OPUS or Publisher's site